Why you should dictate rather than write by hand

 I see three main ones:

-• Even though I’m diligent about trying not to edit while I write, my inner editor still wrestles for control.
+• Even though I’m diligent in trying not to edit while I write, my inner editor still wrestles for control.
 I use all sorts of tricks to keep my inner editor at bay, but speaking the words, rather than writing them, makes the biggest difference of all.

 And what are the downsides?

-*This post first appeared on my blog on Nov.
-1/16.
+This post first appeared on my blog on July 10/18.

 Scroll to Top